reuk/wayverb/docs_source/hybrid.md

 acoustic simulator should be able to simulate even very large enclosures with reasonable perceived accuracy, without incurring excessive costs.

+The Schroeder frequency is only an estimate.
+The actual frequency dividing "resonant" and "even" behaviours will vary depending on the surface area, absorption coefficients, and shape of the modelled space.
+The optimum crossover frequency should also be guided by the accuracy and time constraints imposed by the user.
+For this reason, the Schroeder frequency is not displayed in the Wayverb interface.
+It does, however, illustrate that in the general case it is justified to use a lower crossover frequency for larger simulated volumes.

+### Combining Outputs

+Once the geometric and waveguide outputs have been produced, they must be combined into a single signal.
+This combination process requires that the geometric and waveguide outputs have the same sampling frequency.
+However, the waveguide sampling frequency will almost certainly be lower than the final output sampling frequency, so the waveguide results must be up-sampled.
+Wayverb uses the Libsamplerate library for this purpose.
+The sampling rate conversion preserves the signal magnitude, but not its energy level.
+The re-sampled waveguide output is therefore scaled by a factor of $f_{s\text{in}}
+/ f_{s\text{out}}$ (where $f_{s\text{in}}$ is the waveguide sampling rate, and
+$f_{s\text{out}}$ is the output sampling rate), so that the correct energy level is maintained.

+Once the waveguide sampling rate has been corrected, the waveguide and geometric outputs are filtered and mixed.
+The filtering is carried out using the frequency-domain filtering method described in the [Ray Tracing]({{
+site.baseurl }}{% link ray_tracer.md %}) section.
+The waveguide is low-passed,
+and the geometric outputs are high-passed, using the same centre frequency and crossover width in both cases.
+The final output is produced by summing the filtered responses.

 ## Level Matching

 ### Image-Source and Ray Tracer